GiannisPel/Sairene_Network_Forensics/docs/README.md

 ### 📡 Enhanced Network Intelligence
 Improved DNS Visibility: The ingestion engine now reliably extracts and stores DNS query names.
 This provides much deeper context for security analysis and semantic searching of network logs.

+## ✍🏻 What is next:
+Im thinking of changing the architecture of the app from Python to Rust for speed

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🏗️ 2.
 System Architecture